Wilhelm Schroeder

-Wilhelm Schroeder (April 23 1898 – July 8 1943) was a German agricultural estate manager, a Nazi Party politician and an SS-Oberführer.
+Wilhelm Schroeder (23 April 1898 – 8 July 1943) was a German agricultural estate manager, a Nazi Party politician and an SS-Oberführer.
 He served as a deputy in the Reichstag from 1933 until his death.
 As an officer in the Waffen-SS, he was killed in action in the Second World War.

 Early life

 Schroeder was born in Leipzig and attended the local Volksschule.
 From October 1914, he took part in the First World War, first with the 19th (2nd Royal Saxon) Hussars and, from October 1917, as a pilot with Aviation Detachment A 256.
 From 1916, he held the rank of Leutnant of reserves.
 During the war, he was awarded the Iron Cross 1st and 2nd class.
 After returning to civilian life, he attended a Gymnasium in Dresden from 1919 to 1920, where he obtained his Abitur.
-He completed an agricultural apprenticeship from 1920 to 1921 and then spent a year studying agriculture, economics, history and art at the University of Munich.
+He completed an agricultural apprenticeship from 1920 to 1921 and then spent a year studying agriculture, economics, history and art at the Ludwig-Maximilians-Universität München.
 From 1923 to 1932, Schroeder earned his living as an estate manager, and he married in 1927.